 I decided to overlook this comment and try to make conversation.
 We chatted a little then I asked what treatment was being used and I'm told "a deep cleansing one."

 Thinking I must have been misheard I said, "a deep cleansing treatment to condition my hair?"
-The hairdresser said, "yeah, with some argon oil."
-So somehow this person believed that conditioners were cleansing and that cleansing is a property you want in a conditioner.
+The hairdresser said, "yeah, with some argan oil."
+So somehow this person believed that conditioners were cleansing and that cleansing is a property you'd want in a conditioner.
 That or they didn't know what they were talking about and were making it up on the spot.

-Now I wanted to leave but my hair was full of product.
-The hairdresser set me up under the steamer...then forgot about me for the next 45 minutes.
+Now, I wanted to leave but my hair was full of product.
+The hairdresser had set me up under the steamer... and then proceeded to forget about me for the next 45 minutes.

 When I went to find the hairdresser they were doing someone else's hair.
 I waited another 10 minutes until a chair was available.